Rolex46/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-even more pointers and strings
+even more pointers, strings and arrays